 The Beckman Scholars Program application requires a reference to be submitted on your behalf.
 The reference is a brief form, rather than a recommendation letter.
 Please provide the name and email address of the TAMU faculty or staff member who will be providing your reference.
 An email immediately be sent to the email address provided, so please ensure that you enter the correct TAMU email address.

-You are responsible for ensuring that your reference is submitted by February 25, 2021 at 5pm
+You are responsible for ensuring that your reference is submitted by March 1, 2022 at NOON

 .
 Any application not supported by a reference will not be considered.